elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_sign_up.md

 <span><%= link "Back", to: player_path(@conn, :index) %></span>
 ```

-Hmm.
-It looks like this is pulling in "form.html", which is shared between our
+From the looks of the code here, the page is rendering a `"form.html"` file,
-new user form and our edit user form.
-We actually want slightly different
+which is shared between our **New Player** form and our **Edit Player** form.
-behavior for our application.
-We want users to be able to sign up with minimal
+But we want slightly different behavior for our application.
+We want users to
-effort by entering only a `username` and `password`.
-And then once they're
+be able to sign up with minimal effort by entering only a `username` and
-signed up, they can enter additional information like their `display_name` or
+`password`.
+And then once they're signed up, they can enter additional
-perhaps later enter an email or gravatar.
+information like their `display_name`.

 ## Working with Forms